pnnl/socialsim/README.md

 2. filtRepos-test.pkl﻿
 3. filtUsers-test.pkl﻿

-These files should be downloaded and placed in the data directory in github-measurements.
+These files should be downloaded and placed in the directory github-measurements/data/.

+Another major change is that the `run_metrics` and `run_all_metrics` functions no longer take data frames as input but instead take Measurement objects.
+Examples of how to call these functions can be found below or in the main function of metrics_config.py.

 ### metrics_config.py